jugmac00/hibpcli/README.md

 # hibpcli

-A command line interface for the "haveibeenpwned.com" API - talks keepass.
+A command line interface for the "haveibeenpwned.com" API - speaks keepass.

 ## current state